MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-duration-trend.md

 ## Power BI transforms

 The query returns some columns that you need to expand and flatten into its fields before you can use them in Power BI.
-In this example such an entity is CompletedOn.
+In this example, such an entity is CompletedOn.

 After closing the Advanced Editor and while remaining in the Power Query Editor, select the expand button on **CompletedOn**.